Investor Risk Warning

 - seek payments for the promise of investment products which may offer favourable and often guaranteed returns.

-Standard Life Aberdeen or Aberdeen Standard Investments never makes these types of requests or offers via telephone call or email and would never contact potential investors in this way.
-If you have any doubt over the veracity of a person purporting to work for SLA, do not offer any personal information, end the call and contact our investor services centre using the details on our Contact Us page.
+We never make these types of requests or offers via telephone call or email and would never contact potential investors in this way.
+If you have any doubt over the veracity of a person purporting to represent us, do not offer any personal information, end the call and contact our investor services centre using the details on our Contact Us page.

 The Financial Conduct Authority provides advice with respect to share fraud and boiler room scams here: http://www.fca.org.uk/consumers/scams